-- Self-monitor strategies to assess progress and apply new thinking. - · Seek clarification and adapt strategies to attain learning task/outcome.
+- Self-monitor strategies to assess progress and apply new thinking. - Seek clarification and adapt strategies to attain learning task/outcome.

-- Civics: Articles of Confederation: United States Constitution: the Bill of Rights; the American political system; civic participation today; rights and responsibilities today. - History: Effects of the American Revolution; changes in colonial and national governments. - Conflicts and Compromises: Changes in the United States government; the Constitutional Convention.
+- Civics: Articles of Confederation: United States Constitution: the Bill of Rights; civic participation today; rights and responsibilities today. - History: Effects of the American Revolution; changes in colonial and national governments - Culture: Conflicts and compromises; changes in the United States government; the Constitutional Convention.